hsenid-mobile/iot-app/README.md

-Java ans Node.js sample applications are included here to talk with IoT device loaded with [Iot-Kit](https://github.com/hsenid-mobile/iot-kit)
+Included Java and Node.js sample applications talks with an IoT device loaded with [Iot-Kit](https://github.com/hsenid-mobile/iot-kit)